Skip to main content

 Example – monthly-paid employee

-Richard and his employer normally pay pension contributions each month based on his salary of £2,500.
-This means they actually only pay them on £1,980 as they do not pay them on the first £520 of pay.
+Richard and his employer normally pay pension contributions based on his regular monthly earnings of £2,500.
+This means they actually only pay pension contributions on £1,980, as they are not due on the first £520 of pay.

 In one month, Richard has to work a lot of overtime because a colleague is ill and is paid an extra £1,750.
 That means he is paid £4,250 that month.
 No pension contributions are due on the amount he has earned below £520 or in excess of £4,189.